radmagnetman/creeper/README.md

 Use piece of tape wrap around resistor and all solder points, folding tape back on itself to cover all bare wires.
 Recommend gaffers tape. \
 Solder signal wire to A0 on D1 Mini

+There should be 5 ground connection:
+* battery
+* *knock sensor
+* NeoPixel
+* Buck converter
+* D1 Mini

-There should be 5 ground connection: battery, knock sensor, NeoPixel, Buck converter, D1 Mini Start grouping wires into pairs where possible, twisitng and soldering pairs together.
+Start grouping wires into pairs where possible, twisitng and soldering pairs together. \
 Once down to three leads, connect all 3 with a Wago.